HasanAgitUnal/TCA-PlusPlus/README.md

 #### For Windows

-Open Command Prompt (CMD) and execute the appropriate commands:
+Open CMD and execute the appropriate commands:

 If your computer is 64-bit:
 ```bash